The GSBMS Thesis Style:

 (Fried as cited in Etlinger, 2000)

 The use of secondary sources is useful if the original article is not available or is not written in English.
-In this case, only the secondary source is listed in the reference list.
+In this case, only the secondary source (or what you read) is listed in the reference list.
 Please use secondary sources sparingly.

 Morales M, Zhou X (2015).
 Health practices of immigrant women: indigenous knowledge in an urban environment.
 Paper presented at: 78th Association for Information Science and Technology Annual Meeting, November 6-10, 2015; St Louis, MO.
 Retrieved from https://dl.acm.org/doi/10.5555/2857070.2857108